pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 ## Using GDB scripting to find the real bug

-After that disaster I went back to the earlier rr recording without GSC assertions and tried to understand in more detail why the GC decided to free an object that was still being referenced.
+After that disaster I went back to the earlier rr recording without GC assertions and tried to understand in more detail why the GC decided to free an object that was still being referenced.
 To be able to do that I used the [GDB Python scripting